FF:JAP116 Japanese Buddhism - Course Information

 JAP116 Japanese BuddhismFaculty of Arts

 - 0/0.
 5 credit(s).
 Type of Completion: zk (examination).

 - Mgr.
 Zuzana Kubovčáková, M.A., Ph.D. (lecturer)

-Supplier department: Department of Japanese Studies - Asia Studies Centre - Faculty of Arts
+Supplier department: Japanese Studies Centre - Department of Linguistics and Baltic Languages - Faculty of Arts

 - Course Enrolment Limitations

 - The course is also offered to the students of the fields other than those the course is directly associated with.

 - Fields of study the course is directly associated with

 - The course is aimed at a thorough overview of introduction and development of the teaching of Buddhism in Japan, starting with the period of its arrival onto the Japanese archipelago until the modern period.
 Throughout the course we will deal with the various schools of Japanese Buddhism and their influence in social and political fields, attention will as well be given to the most prominent figures and founders of the various schools of Japanese Buddhism.
 The entire course will be framed upon the perspective of the established schools of the Japanese historical capitals.